 - be Home or EU fees paying students;

-- be starting their undergraduate course in September 2018 or January 2019.
+- be starting their undergraduate course on January 20 or September 2020.

 Payment is subject to: